H3rz3n/davinci-helper/README.md

 </p>

 ## What is DaVinci Helper :
-DaVinci Helper is a companion app that will simplify the installation and the use of BlackMagic DaVinci Resolve on Linux.
+DaVinci Helper is a companion app that will simplify the installation and the use of BlackMagic DaVinci Resolve (both Free and Studio version) on Linux.
 This app is written using Python and has a GUI based on GTK4 and Adwaita.

 Currently **this program supports only Fedora Linux** in all his spins and derivatives.
 If the project will receive good feedback by the community I will make a version for Debian-based systems like Linux Mint and Ubuntu.